tegorman13/htw/Manuscript/output/combo-hugo.md

 The residuals of the model predictions for the testing stage (<a href="#fig-htw-resid-pred" class="quarto-xref">Figure 16</a>) also show an unsurprising pattern across fitting methods - with models fit only to the test data showing the best performance, followed by models fit to both training and test data, and with models fit only to the training data showing the worst performance (note that y axes are scaled different between plots).
 Although EXAM tends to perform better for both Constant and Varied participants (see also <a href="#fig-ee-e1" class="quarto-xref">Figure 18</a>), the relative advantage of EXAM is generally larger for the Constant group - a pattern consistent across all three fitting methods.
 The primary predictive difference between ALM and EXAM is made clear in <a href="#fig-cm-vx-pat" class="quarto-xref">Figure 17</a>, which directly compares the observed data against the posterior predictive distributions for both models.
 Regardless of how the models are fit, only EXAM can capture the pattern where participants are able to discriminate all 6 target bands.

--   \*\* does EXAM do better for the Constant group because the constant group performs better?
-Or does training with a single example encourage an exam sort of strategy?

 <img
 src="manuscript.markdown_strict_files/figure-markdown_strict/fig-cm-vx-pat-1.png"
 id="fig-cm-vx-pat"